manpep/manpep.github.io/_pages/about.md

 News
 ======
+**September 2025:**	I was selected as a Visiting Research Fellow at the University of the Peloponnese (Department of Political Science and International Relations).

 **July 2025:** My article “The Greek-Albanian Relations During the Interwar Period (1918 – 1939)”, was published in _Open Journal for Studies in History_.

 **March 2025:** My article “Manolis Bandouvas and the Interplay of Tradition, Resistance, and Allied Strategy in Crete During World War II”, was published in _Military History Chronicles_.